Optimize Workforce Planning using Linear Programming with Python

 Constraint 3: Maximum working time by week

-Following the local regulations, each worker needs to rest 2 days after 5 consecutive working days.
+In accordance with local regulations, each worker must rest for 2 days after 5 consecutive working days.

 Planning by shift based on constraints listed above — (Image by Author)

-Following the productivity targets fixed by your manager, you must minimize the number of workers hired.
+Following the productivity targets fixed by your manager, you must minimise the number of workers hired.

 Our problem fits perfectly!